jpsaa/saa_higher_level_cog_recovery_2023/README.md

 docker run --user root -v $(pwd):/home/rstudio/ -p 8787:8787 -e DISABLE_AUTH=true smwindecker/saa_cog_recovery_2020
 ```

 The code above initialises a docker container, which runs an RStudio session accessed by pointing your browser to [localhost:8787](http://localhost:8787).
-For more instructions on running docker, see the info from [rocker](https://hub.docker.com/r/rocker/rstudio).
+For more instructions on running docker, see detailed info from [rocker](https://hub.docker.com/r/rocker/rstudio).

 ### NOTE: Building the docker image